+Related Work

-For reactive systems described as synchronous programs, in order to validate the synchrony hypothesis it is essential to guarantee that the WCET of a tick must be less than the minimal inter-arrival times of external events from environment.
-For synchronous programs, this process is known as Worst-Case Reaction Time (WCRT) analysis [23].
-Plethora of WCRT analysis techniques have been proposed, which can be classified as Max-Plus algebra [23], model checking [24, 25, 26], reachability [27], and Integer Linear Programming (ILP) [28, 29, 30].
+Plethora of WCRT analysis techniques have been proposed for synchronous programs, which can be classified as Max-Plus algebra [23], model checking [24, 25, 26], reachability [27], and Integer Linear Programming (ILP) [28, 29, 30].
 In Max-Plus algebra, the maximum WCRT of each thread is summed up to obtain total WCRT.
-This technique has polynomial complexity but the WCRT is usually overestimated [23].
+This technique has polynomial complexity but the WCRT is usually overestimated [23], i.e., it is far from the optimal.
 In Taxys [24], a timed model of an Esterel Program is extracted and timed automaton with real-valued clocks is used.
-Therefore this approach has exponential complexity.
+Therefore, this approach has exponential complexity.
 The use of model checking for timing analysis of real-time systems is not new [TODO].
 As an extension, Model checking based WCRT analysis for synchronous programs has been proposed in [TODO].
 The model checking based approach in [25] takes the state-dependencies between threads into account for tighter analysis.
 Another model checking based approach in [26] has the ability for more complex infeasible path pruning than the ILP approach, and can often provide tighter WCRT estimates.
 An ILP based formulation has been presented in [28].
 The synchronous program is first compiled into a sequential C program; ILP constraints are then derived to compute the WCRT.
 In [29] the ILP formulation was further refined to prune redundant states by using an additional automaton.
 The approach in [27] avoids the binary search, which is required in [25] by computing the execution time of all reachable ticks and recording the largest computed time as the WCRT.
 In [30], a WCRT computation approach for Esterel programs executing on multiprocessor platforms is proposed.
 This approach pre-computes feasible control states and removes infeasible execution paths at compile time.
 The time complexity for each approach is listed in TABLE I.

 Comparison of timing analysis techniques for synchronous programs